1. Foxes are related to dogs.

 The Arctic fox, which lives in the northernmost parts of the hemisphere, can handle cold better than most animals on Earth.
-It doesn't shiver until -94° F (-70° C).
-Not only does the fox's thick fur hold in heat, it wraps its tail around its body like a blanket to keep warm.
-In autumn, the fox builds up fat, sometimes increasing its body weight by half.
+It doesn’t shiver until temps reach -94° F (-70° C).
+Not only does the fox’s thick fur hold in heat, the fox wraps its tail around its body like a blanket to keep warm.
+In autumn, they build up fat, sometimes increasing their body weight by half.
 This adds insulation and helps the fox survive the coldest days of winter, when food is scarce.

 17. Climate change is hurting Arctic foxes.